Proposal to use LHC general-purpose detectors in "beam-dump" measurements for long-lived particles

 However, this does {\it not} hold for the proposed beam-dump measurements at the LHC.
 The reason is that as we will show shortly, for the $(m_a,g_{a\gamma\gamma})$ pairs defining the sensitivity lines in the prompt-decay regime, the $L\gg \tilde{l} (\propto \gamma_a) $ condition is hardly satisfied; $L\sim \mathcal{O}(1-2\,{\rm m})$ and typical $\gamma_a$ is very large under the LHC environment.
 Therefore, we expect that our proposal does not suffer from the aforementioned beam-dump ``ceiling'' and possesses great potential for exploring a wide range of the prompt-decay regime in increasing statistics.
 This essentially motivates the development of dedicated trigger algorithms to maximize signal statistics.

 {\bf Results.} We are now in the position to report our sensitivity estimates.
-Four different scenarios are considered here: i) Run2 (150 fb$^{-1}$) with the zero-bias trigger~\cite{CMS:2007myk}, ii) Run2+3 ($150+250$ fb$^{-1}$) with all high-level trigger~\cite{CMS:2016ngn}, iii) Run4 (500 fb$^{-1}$) with a dedicated trigger, and iv) Run4 (500 fb$^{-1}$) at ME0 with a dedicated trigger.
+Four different scenarios are considered here: i) Run2 (150 fb$^{-1}$) with the zero-bias trigger~\cite{CMS:2007myk}, ii) Run2+3 ($150+250$ fb$^{-1}$) with all high-level trigger~\cite{CMS:2016ngn} adapted by the actual trigger rates recorded during Run2, iii) Run4 (500 fb$^{-1}$) with a dedicated trigger, and iv) Run4 (500 fb$^{-1}$) at ME0 with a dedicated trigger.
 Integrated luminosities of 250 fb$^{-1}$ during Run3 and 500 fb$^{-1}$ during Run4 are expected in 2025 and 2030, respectively~\cite{schedule}.
 In i)-iii), DT chambers are the main detection modules while in iv) only ME0 is considered.
-Regarding the trigger, in i), we conservatively consider events collected by the existing zero-bias trigger with a prescale factor of $1.1\times 10^{-6}$~\cite{CMS:2007myk}.
-In ii), we consider all high-level triggers most of which involve energetic jets and/or electromagnetic objects.
+Regarding the trigger, in i), we conservatively consider events collected by the existing zero-bias trigger with a prescale factor of $1.1\times 10^{-6}$~\cite{CMS:2007myk}.\footnote{Practically, we choose one of the smallest among the prescale factors applied for data collection periods during Run2.} In ii), we consider all high-level triggers most of which involve energetic jets and/or electromagnetic objects.
 Our \texttt{GEANT} study suggests that the spectral behavior of shower photons is similar modulo the overall normalization, so we assume an effective zero-bias trigger with a prescale factor enhanced by an order of magnitude that corresponds to the total high-level trigger rate 1~kHz.
 Finally, in iii) and iv), we assume that dedicated trigger algorithms are developed to maximize the acceptance of the signal flux.
+For example, we envision machine-learning-based level-1 or level-2 triggers which are being actively developed for various channels~\cite{Zabi:2020gjd,trigger} and expect to adapt such techniques for our ``featureful'' signals (i.e., diphoton pattern with multiple drift cells fired) in the DT chambers and ME0 module.
+In particular, ME0 is a small module so it may be more feasible to implement ME0-based dedicated triggers with the total trigger rate insignificantly affected~\cite{private}.

-For all scenarios, we further restrict ourselves to ALPs converted from photons whose energy is greater than 5~MeV to ensure hits in multiple layers of the detection modules (i.e., DT chambers and ME0).
-Regarding the photon detection efficiency, based on the aforementioned \texttt{GEANT} study, we assume idealized detection modules for simplicity, but our final results are not appreciably affected by moderate degradation (i.e., a few factors) of detection efficiency.
+For all scenarios, we further restrict ourselves to ALPs converted from photons whose energy is greater than 10~MeV to ensure hits in multiple layers of the detection modules (i.e., DT chambers and ME0) as mentioned earlier.
+Regarding the photon detection efficiency, our analysis assumes more than 90\%, which is based on the \texttt{GEANT} study discussed earlier.
+Again it assumes simplified detection modules for simulational ease but capturing essential features such as structural details and gas properties.
+We observe that our final results are not appreciably affected by moderate degradation (i.e., a few factors) of detection efficiency.